 - Prevention is key.
-Your jewellery is fragile and not indestructible.
-The Makers strongly recommend you do not expose your jewellery to chemicals including perfume, cosmetics and household cleaning products.
+Your jewellery has been handmade by skilled professionals.
+But it's not indestructible.
+The Makers recommends you try not expose your jewellery to chemicals including perfume, cosmetics and household cleaning products.

 - Do not play sport in your jewellery, or expose it to heavy physical activity.

 - Be careful not to knock or hit your jewellery against solid objects as precious and plated metal can be soft and stones can break.

 - Follow the instructions of The Makers for specific care of your piece according to what your piece is made from and how it is designed.

 - Bronze, brass and copper can be prone to oxidisation when exposed to air.
 Rates of oxidisation can differ from wearer to wearer.
 Ask us for a complementary polishing cloth with purchases including copper or bronze and regularly polish your jewellery with it to keep it in tip top shape.